chop-dbhi/backtoschool/NEXT_STEPS.md

 ### The Gamer
 Most people enjoy playing games.
 Whether they're on a console, computer, your phone or your browser, sometimes its nice to kick back and play.

 * [PyGame](http://pygame.org) - a toolkit that makes creating games in python easy and fun.
 * [HTML5](http://www.html5gamedevelopment.com/)
   * quintus
   * RPG.js - Create 2.5D Bitmap based "Zelda-like" games

 ### Data Cruncher
+People like to kick around terms like "big data" and "the cloud"

  * pandas